f-droid/fdroid-website/_docs/Reproducible_Builds.md

-Often, the easiest solution is to always use the same working directory when building; e.g. `/builds/fdroid/fdroiddata/build/your.app.id` (F-Droid CI), `/home/vagrant/build/your.app.id` (F-Droid build server), `/tmp/build` or create one to mirror the upstream used folders, eg. for macOS `/Users/runner`.
+Often, the easiest solution is to always use the same working directory when building; e.g. `/builds/fdroid/fdroiddata/build/your.app.id` (F-Droid CI), `/home/vagrant/build/your.app.id` (F-Droid build server), `/tmp/build` or create one to mirror the upstream used folders, e.g. for macOS `/Users/runner`.

 NB: using a subdirectory of the world-writeable `/tmp` can have security implications (on multi-user systems).